MRT045/phase-1-project./README.md

 ```

 ### 3. Data Preparation
 The data is structured in a pandas DataFrame.
-Initial steps include loading the data, inspecting for missing values, and summarizing statistics.
+Initial steps include loading the data and inspecting for missing values.

 ### 4. Modeling
-No complex models are built in this example, but basic visualizations and central tendency measures are used to understand the data:
+No complex models are built in this example, but basic visualizations are used to understand the data:

 Violin plots,
 Correlation heatmaps,